pronoiac/the-manual/the-manual.md

 Each of the major record companies have their sales forces.
 We mentioned earlier that until a few years ago nobody outside of the majors had access to this form of weight.
 But now we have a number of independent sales forces that are breaking records from the independent sector at an almost monotonous rate.
-We should have made it clear that these independent sales forces do most of their work for the majors; they are hired to work on priority releases as a back up, ensuring each chart return shop gets a visit h~ice a week by a salesman pushing the same record.
+We should have made it clear that these independent sales forces do most of their work for the majors; they are hired to work on priority releases as a back up, ensuring each chart return shop gets a visit twice a week by a salesman pushing the same record.

 These men are not motivated by any altruistic ideals.
 They are a phenomena of the Thatcher years.